simter/simter-operation/docs/rest-api.md

 # Rest API for simter-operation

-The rest context path  could be configured by property `module.rest-context-path.simter-operation`.
+The rest context path could be configured by property `simter-operation.rest-context-path`.
 Its default value is `/operation`.
 The below URL is all relative to this context path.
-For example a url `/target/User/admin`, its really path should be `{context-path}/target/User/admin`.
+For example an url `/target/User/admin`, its really path should be `{context-path}/target/User/admin`.

 Provide rest APIs: